morungos/morungos.github.io/_posts/2015-08-16-stack-ranking.md

 review into a daily event" is enough to strike fear into the average -- and even the exceptional -- employee.

 I've experienced it at a previous employer too.
-It wsn't even official there, it was just that the employer was sufficiently short of salary funding that their existing reward policy became quota-restricted to the point where it became a de facto equivalent.
+It wan't even official there, it was just that the employer was sufficiently short of salary funding that their existing reward policy became quota-restricted to the point where it became a de facto equivalent.